Elder law is a legal practice tailored to the needs of senior citizens

 Elder law is devoted to all matters that might be important to senior citizens.
 It is a legal field and practice that covers multiple situations — essentially any concerns a person would encounter as they get older.
 This includes both medical and financial planning, like how an older person might find long-term care and be able to pay for it in the event of disability.

-While elder law initially emerged to help seniors better understand Medicaid and qualify for assisted living, it encompasses much more, like issues of guardianship, neglect, and some aspects of estate planning like wills and trusts and powers of attorney.
+While elder law initially emerged to help seniors better understand Medicaid and qualify for assisted living, it encompasses much more, like issues of guardianship, neglect, and aspects of estate planning, like wills and trusts and powers of attorney.
 However, keep in mind that elder law and estate planning are two different fields, and an elder law attorney might not always have the same capabilities of an estate planning attorney and vice versa.

 As you grow older, your needs and concerns will change.
 You may start thinking about your health and what would happen if you needed to live in a nursing home or receive another form of assistance.
 You might also wonder how you would pay for these future medical services if your resources are limited and you wanted to leave an inheritance behind.
 Elder law covers all of these issues, but it’s a large field and not every law firm will cover all of it.